-ELF meets every Thursday evening (September through May) at St. Andrew's.
+ELF meets almost every Thursday evening (September through May) at St. Andrew's.
 Our program begins with Evensong at 5:45 followed by a provided light supper at 6:30.
 Exploration of the topics begins at 7:15.
 We end our evening with prayer.
 All are invited to come for the whole evening or any of its parts.
-Child care is provided starting at 6:30 pm.

 On Thursday evenings this fall, join us as we explore dimensions of the political, moral legal, and cultural dimensions of immigration and refugee resettlement.

 October 12 | Immigration policies in Denver and Colorado Harriet Mullaney is an active member of the American Friends Service Committee’s Coloradans for Immigrant Rights program and has worked with immigrant communities in northeast Denver for many years.
 She will provide an update on immigration issues including the recent Denver city ordinance and executive order; the DREAM Act of 2017 and Colorado’s DACAmented population; and local sanctuary efforts.